fslev/cucumber-jutils/Readme.md

 - HTTP client
 - SQL client

-These clients are initialized and configured via the builder pattern, in order to allow to add new settings between Cucumber steps.
+These clients are initialized and configured via the builder pattern, in order to allow addition of new settings between Cucumber steps.

 ### Cucumber pre-defined utility steps